 |Common Pitfalls for the Research Prospectus|

 Graduate students must write a master's thesis based on their research.
-The Deparment also requires a thesis seminar followed by an oral defense of their thesis.
-You may invite friend and family to the public seminar.
+The Department also requires a thesis seminar followed by an oral defense of their thesis.
+You may invite friends and family to the public seminar.
 The oral defense is a one to two hour closed-door session with members of your thesis committee.
-You should allow at least three weeks for your committee to read the final draft of your thesis perior to the defense.
+You should allow at least three weeks for your committee to read the final draft of your thesis prior to the defense.

 Guide to Preparation of the Master's Thesis

-The page below is the University's guide to the preparation of a master'a thesis.
+The page below is the University's guide to the preparation of a master's thesis.